auto-it/canary-npm/README.md

 # canary-npm

-A repo for testing npm deployments
+The repo is used _exclusive_ for integration testing for auto's npm deployment.